web-deps/odom/docs/components.md

 #### HTML

-The first element of the `body` is `main` which has an attribute `acom-src`.
+The first element of the `body` is `main` which has an attribute `odom-src`.
 The attribute indicates that the element is to be replaced by a component.
 The value of the attribute is the URI of the component (`"./hello-world.js"`).
-The following element is a `script` element that refers to an Acom CDN.
+The following element is a `script` element that refers to an Odom CDN.
 The last element is also a `script` element with code that inserts our component into the DOM.
-The script invokes the method `Acom.render` without any parameters.
-The method `Acom.render` will go through the DOM looking for [target elements](assets#target-elements).
-When it finds `main`, it will look for the component specified via the attribute `acom-src`.
+The script invokes the method `Odom.render` without any parameters.
+The method `Odom.render` will go through the DOM looking for [target elements](assets#target-elements).
+When it finds `main`, it will look for the component specified via the attribute `odom-src`.
 When it finds the component, it then replaces `main` with the component.
 If you open the HTML file in the browser, you will see the component on the page.

 ```html
 <!DOCTYPE html>